Kirsten Dunst: Early life

 Dunst was born on April 30, 1982, at Point Pleasant Hospital in Point Pleasant, New Jersey.
-Dunst's father, Klaus Dunst, worked for Siemens as a medical services executive, and her mother, Inez (née Rupprecht) worked for Lufthansa as a flight attendant.
-She was also an artist and one-time gallery owner.
-Dunst's father is German, originally from Hamburg, and her American mother is of German and Swedish descent; she described herself in a 2001 interview as "Aryan.
-Like a Swedish milkmaid."
+Her father, Klaus Dunst, worked for Siemens as a medical services executive, and her mother, Inez (née Rupprecht) worked for Lufthansa as a flight attendant.
+Inez was also an artist and a one-time gallery owner.
+Dunst's father is German, originally from Hamburg, and her American mother is of German and Swedish descent.
+Dunst has a younger brother.
 Until the age of eleven, Dunst lived in Brick Township, New Jersey, and attended Ranney School in Tinton Falls.

-In 1993, she moved to Los Angeles with her mother and brother, after her parents separated.
-In her teens, she found it difficult to cope with her rising fame, and for a period she blamed her mother for pushing her into acting as a child.
-However, she later said that her mother "always had the best intentions".
-When asked if she had any regrets about her childhood, Dunst said, "Well, it's not a natural way to grow up, but it's the way I grew up and I wouldn't change it.
-I have my stuff to work out...
-I don't think anybody can sit around and say, 'My life is more screwed up than yours.'
-Everybody has their issues."
+In 1993, Dunst moved to Los Angeles with her mother and brother, after her parents separated.
+In her teens, she found it difficult to cope with her rising fame, and for a time she was angry with her mother for pushing her into acting as a child.
+However, she later said her mother "always had the best intentions".
+When asked in 2005 if she had any regrets about her childhood, Dunst said, "Well, it's not a natural way to grow up, but it's the way I grew up and I wouldn't change it."

 Acting career

 1988–1993: Early work

 Dunst began her career at age three as a child fashion model in television commercials.
 She was signed with Ford Models and Elite Model Management.
-In 1988, she appeared in Saturday Night Live as the granddaughter of George H. W. Bush.
-Later that year, she made her feature film debut with a minor role in Woody Allen's short film Oedipus Wrecks; it was released as one-third of the anthology film New York Stories (1989).
-Soon after, Dunst performed in the comedy-drama The Bonfire of the Vanities (1990), based on Tom Wolfe's novel of the same name, in which she played the daughter of Tom Hanks' character.
-In 1993, Dunst made a guest appearance in an episode of the science fiction drama Star Trek: The Next Generation.
+In 1988, she appeared on Saturday Night Live as the granddaughter of George H. W. Bush.
+Later that year, she made her feature film debut with a minor role in Woody Allen's short film Oedipus Wrecks, which was released as one-third of the anthology film New York Stories (1989).
+Soon after, Dunst performed in the comedy-drama The Bonfire of the Vanities (1990), based on Tom Wolfe's novel The Bonfire of the Vanities, in which she played the daughter of Tom Hanks' character.
+In 1993, Dunst made a guest appearance in an episode of the science fiction series Star Trek: The Next Generation.